anand-tummapudi/microservices/README.md

 When the data is not mandatory or optional to a request, then we pass the data using request parameters.
 Request parameters are passed in the url using the same name defined in the url after ? ex: http://webservice/user?name=name.
 If we want to make any request parameter not mandatory to be passed in the URI, we just add the property as required=false.
 ![Request Params](https://github.com/anand-tummapudi/microservices/blob/main/assets/images/requestParam.JPG)
 #### 13. Request Body
-We can use @RequestBody annotation to pass an object as input to a service method.
-Request body type can be defined using JSON or XML or text while posting the request from service.
+@RequestBody annotation is used to pass an object as an input to a service method.
+Request body type can be defined using JSON or XML or text while posting the request from service client.
 ![Request Params](https://github.com/anand-tummapudi/microservices/blob/main/assets/images/requestBody.JPG)
 #### 14. Rest Controller
 @Controller annotation is used to create a service where as @RestController is used to create Restful service.
 Restful service is nothing but the @Controller + @ResponseBody.
+#### 15. Controller Advice
+Controller advice is part of AOP used to define cross cutting concerns.
+Here we are using it to form a proper response format in case of exceptions.
+For any kind of exceptions, we need not handle them inside our controller.
+We can create an advice outside the controller and that takes care of all the exceptions.